A life that should feel fulfilled.

 And an ache that will not go away.

-And with all this, you expected to arrive somewhere, perhaps even within yourself.
+After all that time we expected to arrive somewhere, perhaps even within ourselves.

-And the promise of security hasn’t quite delivered what you expected.
+The promise of security hasn’t quite delivered what we hoped.

 The question is this really it? remains an achingly familiar companion.